-BASF has been monitoring the exposure conditions at the Jacksonville, Florida exposure site for a number of years.
-Based on that data, the following are the critical environmental conditions which were considered in the development of the new BASF Accelerated Acid Test procedure.
+BASF has been monitoring the exposure conditions at the Jacksonville exposure site for a number of years.
+Based on that data, the following are the critical environmental conditions that were considered in the development of a new BASF Accelerated Acid Test procedure.

+Temperature

-Temperature.
-Early on, BASF recognized the importance of the effect of temperature on the Jacksonville field exposure results.
-Consequently, temperature parameters were quantified by taking real time measurements of the actual specimens exposed in Jacksonville, which are shown in Table 1.
-In 1993, thermocouple measurements produced specimen temperatures as high as 80°C. In 2002, Jacksonville pyrometer measurements of actual parts and test panels (under field conditions) show the maximum specimen temperatures to be approximately 72°C.
+Early on, we recognized the importance of the effect of temperature on the Jacksonville field exposure results.
+Consequently, temperature parameters were quantified by taking real-time measurements of the actual specimens that were exposed in Jacksonville (Table 1).
+In 1993, thermocouple measurements produced specimen temperatures as high as 80 °C. In 2002, Jacksonville pyrometer measurements of actual parts and test panels, under field conditions, show the maximum specimen temperatures to be approximately 72 °C. As a result of this data, 80 °C was chosen as the target Uninsulated Black Panel temperature for the light exposure step of the lab test.